 We have carried out a lot of high-end office fitout projects in Hitchin, Stevenage, St Albans, and all other locations in and around north London.
 After our initial visit to learn all about your requirements, we then create a series of 3D computer-generated designs as a starting-point.
 This will include elements such as lighting, office partitions and flooring as well as the walls, and will be fully costed, so you can choose between different alternatives depending on your budget.

 We then project-manage the whole design from start to finish, scheduling different tradespeople at suitable times, and provide you with a single point of contact throughout the entire process.
-If you would like to know more about our office design and build services, follow this link.Starting a New Project?
-Contact Us For a Free Quotation
+If you would like to know more about our office design and build services, follow this link.Starting a New Project? - Free Quotation